USC Trojan Marching Band: Ties to the entertainment industry

 The band also appeared in the Academy Award shows of 1976 and 2000 as well as at the 2004 Grammy Awards with OutKast.
 During the 2009 Grammy Awards, it accompanied Radiohead's performance of "15 Step".
 The band appeared with Beyoncé Knowles and Hugh Jackman on the 81st Academy Awards in 2009.
 The Spirit of Troy was used for the opening broadcast of ESPN's West Coast SportsCenter from Los Angeles.
 The television drama House used a section of the Spirit of Troy to play an April Fools' Day prank on its cast during taping.
 In 2009, the band played on the show Dancing with the Stars.
 The USC drum line performed with Tommy Lee at the 2009 Guitar Center Drum Off.
 On April 17, 2010, the band performed "Welcome Home" with Coheed and Cambria at the Coachella Music Festival.
 In fall 2010, the band was used to film the promo video for the return of the television show Hawaii Five-0.
+The band returned to Coachella in 2024, performing "Tokyo Calling" with the J-Pop group Atarashii Gakko!